"Our Diamonds are in the Pasture"

 The American Aberdeen Cattle Breed has a rich history with its earliest origins coming from Scotland.
-The original black hornless or “polled” cattle derived its name from the counties of Aberdeenshire and Angus in north-eastern Scotland.
+The original black hornless “polled” smaller sized miniature cows derived their name from the counties of Aberdeenshire and Angus in north-eastern Scotland.

 However, in 1963, the emphasis at Trangie switched to research.
 The Australian Meat Research Committee asked the Trangie Research Centre to conduct research on the role of performance recording in the breeding program, weight gain and visual conformation score in the selection of replacement cattle.

 The research continued through the early 1970’s pioneering performance testing.
-Then in 1974, the research at Trangie turned to the evaluation and selection for growth rate on herd profitability with the goal to establish whether large or small animals were more efficient converters of grass into meat.
+Then in 1974, the research at Trangie turned to the evaluation and selection for growth rate on herd profitability with the goal to establish whether large or small animals were more efficient converters of grass into meat for the cattle industry.

 The program detailed and compared weight gain, feed intake, reproductive performance, milk production, carcass yield and quality, and structural soundness of the cattle.
 The best cattle for the desired traits were selected from the research and the Aberdeen herd became closed off to other cattle.
 After 15 years of selective breeding the herd stabilized into the breed characteristics of the American Aberdeen Cattle know today!